 For years the advancements in the digital economy have allowed advertisers and marketers to thrive.
-Previously, non consented user’s data was utilised for marketing purposes without any restrictions.
+Previously, non consented user’s data was utilized for marketing purposes without any restrictions.
+As of now, taking consent is important, google consent mode is one such advancement that ensures privacy terms.

 In this whole scenario using unconsented user’s data can result in heavy fines and legal implications.
 Plus, what happens if the user denies the consent.
 A new solution that might help the advertisers and marketers in this regard is Google Consent Mode.